snowflakedb/snowpark-python/.github/pull_request_template.md

    - [ ] I am adding a new telemetry message
    - [ ] I am adding new credentials
    - [ ] I am adding a new dependency
+   - [ ] If this is a new feature/behavior, I'm adding the Local Testing parity changes.

 3. Please describe how your code solves the related issue.